notfb/palikeys/README.md

 ## ToDo / Opportunities for Contribution

 - Display an image of the keyboard layout below the text (do it with CSS? see http://jsfiddle.net/ferencik/EpnL3/ )
-- Support mapping from QWERTY / QWERTZ Layout to Pali Layout via the webapp (just map the keys via typescript, instead of having the user install a custom keymap)

 - Write unit tests
 - enforce test coverage of at least 80%